 Does Chesterfield County include the City of Richmond?

-No. Richmond is an independent city that is legally separate from Chesterfield County — it is surrounded by Chesterfield County on the south and west and Henrico County on the north and east, but it is its own independent jurisdiction.
-Richmond City Circuit Court and Richmond General District Court are entirely separate from Chesterfield County courts.
-A Chesterfield County court search will return no Richmond city records, and vice versa.
-The same applies to Colonial Heights and Petersburg — both are independent cities separate from Chesterfield County.
+No. Richmond is an independent city legally separate from Chesterfield County.
+It is surrounded by Chesterfield County on the south and west and Henrico County on the north and east, but it is its own independent jurisdiction.
+Richmond City Circuit Court and General District Court are entirely separate from Chesterfield County courts.
+A Chesterfield County court search returns no Richmond city records.
+The same applies to Colonial Heights and Petersburg, which are also independent cities separate from Chesterfield County.

 How do I search Chesterfield County court records?

-Virginia's OCIS statewide portal covers Chesterfield County General District Court records for misdemeanors and traffic alongside all other Virginia jurisdictions.
+Virginia's OCIS statewide portal covers Chesterfield County General District Court for misdemeanors and traffic alongside all other Virginia jurisdictions.
 For Chesterfield County Circuit Court records (felonies, major civil matters, domestic relations, probate), select Chesterfield County from the Virginia Courts case information system dropdown.
-There is no unified statewide Circuit Court search in Virginia — jurisdiction selection is required.
+There is no unified statewide Circuit Court search in Virginia.
+Both systems require separate queries.

 Can I use these searches for jobs, housing, or insurance decisions?